google/node-sec-roadmap/chapter-7/query-langs.md

    and the '`?`'s placeholders that they fill.
-When a prepared statement has more substitutions than fit in a reader's working memory, they have to look back and forth between the prepared statement, and the substitution list.
+When a prepared statement has more substitutions than fit in a reader's working memory, they have to look back and forth between the prepared statement, and the parameter list.
-*  It is difficult or impossible to **compose a prepared statement** from simpler parts in database libraries.
-   It's not possible to compute the `WHERE` clause of a query separately from the result column set and then compose the two into a query without resorting to string concatenation somewhere along the line.
+*  Prepared statements do not make it easy to **compose a query** from simpler query fragments.
+It's not easy to compute the `WHERE` clause separately from the result column set and then combine the two into a query without resorting to string concatenation somewhere along the line.

 ## Template literals